MARTIMM/qa-manager/doc/design.md

   * [ ] Dialog

 ## Category
+* Rethink the way that categories are made.
+Now several Sets are stored in a Category file.
+Why not store the sets in separate files placed in separate category directories.
+The Category did not held other information than the set data so that does not not need to account for.
+Checking for files in a directory might be easier.
 * [x] create/load a category
 * [x] save a category
 * [x] delete a category